Installation on Windows Platforms

 - Unzip the archive to your file system.

-PATHenvironment variables.
-Setting environment variables via the command line will work the same way for Windows 7, 8 and 10.
+- There can be multiple JDKs installed on the machine.
+The next step is to configure the runtime environment.
+Setting environment variables via the command line work the same way for Windows 8 and 10.

 - Point the